 Before the live concerts take place on the main stage, head over to the French Quarter Courtyard in the New York area of Universal Studios for even more live entertainment.
 You can enjoy live music from real Louisiana jazz and zydeco bands as you stroll the food and drink tents.
 Or drop a dance move and snap a picture with the incredibly talented, fun, and glittery Mardi Gras performers.

-- The French Quarter Courtyard festivities start around 4 p.m. every day.
-I recommend arriving early to snag a park bench or table to enjoy the music and food.
+- For the French Quarter Courtyard festivities, I recommend arriving early to snag a park bench or table to enjoy the music and food.
 This area can get a bit crowded at night when it gets closer to parade time!

 Mardi Gras Tribute Store

 A new experience has come to Mardi Gras!
-The Tribute Store is more than your typical gift shop.
-It’s transporting you into scenes inspired by iconic locations from New Orleans, while also offering themed merchandise to buy like beads, masks, T-shirts…all the requirements for a great Mardi Gras!
-There are photo ops throughout the store and the level of detail with the props and characters are perfect for insta.
-You can find the Tribute Store across from the French Quarter Courtyard, right next to the entrance of Revenge of the Mummy.
+The Tribute Store is more than your typical gift shop — it will transport you through the Mardi Gras experience, while also offering themed merchandise to buy like beads, masks, T-shirts… All the requirements for a great Mardi Gras!
+There are photo ops throughout the store and the level of detail with the props and characters are perfect for Insta.
+You can find the Tribute Store across from the French Quarter Courtyard.

 One of the great things about Mardi Gras is that the rides and attractions throughout Universal Studios are open during the event, too.
-All of your favorites like The Wizarding World of Harry Potter – Diagon Alley, Revenge of the Mummy, TRANSFORMERS: The Ride – 3D, and more.
+All of your favorites like The Wizarding World of Harry Potter – Diagon Alley, TRANSFORMERS: The Ride – 3D, and more.
 Make sure to check your park map and the Universal Orlando Resort Mobile App for ride times.
-And with all the Mardi Gras festivities, this typically allows for shorter wait times!
+And with all the Mardi Gras festivities, this typically allows for shorter wait times.